MichaelH94/zxcvBot/README.md

 - admin // Admin Role ID
 - mod // Moderator Role ID

+The Text RPG is currently the big feature I'm working on.
+In order to use this, you'll have to create your own SQL database.
+Information about this will be posted later.

 This will be continually updated over time and may be bare bones right now.